ElvisWang2010/WROFE-2025/README.md

 ### Our Solution
 Unlike our open challenge, we used ROS 2 for our obstacle challenge, providing speed and reliability.
 Another reason comes from the complex nature of the challenge.
 That is why our strategy involves multiple sensors inputs (camera, imu) and several behaviours (park, navigate).
-Doing all of this in a single python script would be slower, harder to maintain, and harder to debug.
-ROS 2 allows us to use multiple python scripts (nodes) to communciate to one another with topics.
+Doing all of this in a single Python script would be slower, harder to maintain, and harder to debug.
+ROS 2 allows us to use multiple Python scripts (nodes) to communicate to one another with topics.
 The following is a visualization of the workspace containing all the packages required for ROS 2 to run.
 ```
 ~/fe_ws/src/obstacle_challenge/
 ├── obstacle_challenge/